Accelerating Laboratory Automation Through Robot Skill Learning For Sample Scraping: Introduction

 \section{Introduction}

-Transforming materials discovery plays a pivotal role in addressing global challenges for example renewable and clean energy storage, sustainable polymers and packaging for consumer products towards a more circular economy, and drugs and therapeutics.
-To achieve fundamental breakthroughs in this field, human scientists need to work closely with `robot scientists' to carry out long-term experiments that are fundamental to obtaining new materials.
+Transforming materials discovery plays a pivotal role in addressing global challenges, for example, renewable and clean energy storage, sustainable polymers, drugs and therapeutics and packaging for consumer products towards a more circular economy.
+To accelerate the frequency of fundamental breakthroughs in this field, human scientists can be supported by 'robot scientists' to carry out long-term experiments that are key to obtaining new materials.
 The goal here is that robots will carry out tedious cognitive and manual tasks, whereas humans conduct experiments that are safe and mentally stimulating.
-While there have been remarkable endeavours to introduce robotics in the field of laboratory automation~\cite{Thurow2022},~\cite{Fakhruldeen2022},~\cite{Lim2021}, there remains an open gap in having robots carry out tasks beyond pre-programmed manipulation.
-This hinders progress in developing autonomous robots that are capable of operating end-to-end in human labs, or at the very least continue scientists' experiments after hours.
+While there has been remarkable progress to introduce robotics in the field of laboratory automation~\cite{Thurow2022},~\cite{Fakhruldeen2022},~\cite{Lim2021},~\cite{Tom2024}, there remains an open gap in having robots carry out tasks beyond pre-programmed manipulation.
+This hinders progress in developing autonomous robots that are capable of operating end-to-end in human labs, or at the very least continue scientists' experiments after hours and are able to support novel experimental protocols.